Jfeatherstone/LaTeX-template-phd-thesis/README.md

-# OIST Thesis Proposal LaTeX Template
+# OIST Thesis LaTeX Template

 This is an unofficial template for the OIST Thesis, based on the version created by Jeremie Gillet.